 5. Take 3-4 whistles in the pressure pan.
-Let it cool completely then blend the soup in the mixer blender for even consistency.
+Let it cool completely then blend the soup in the mixer blender for an even consistency.

 6. Serve warm with a dollop of cream.

 Note: To add healthy fats to this soup you can toast and add pumpkin seeds powder as a topping.

 This soup is a great option on days when your child has a cold.
 My grandma made this soup for us on days we had a blocked nose and a cough, and I now use this recipe as a home remedy for coughs and colds.
-Definitely give this chicken soup for babies and toddlers a try the next time your kids catch the
+Definitely give this chicken soup for babies and toddlers a try the next time your kids catch a cold.

 Here is a unique carrot soup for babies and toddlers.
 It has a wonderful combination of carrot, leek, and pear.